kiwix/kiwix-js-pwa/AppPackages/README.md

 https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j

-If you prefer not to (or cannot) use the Microsoft Store or wish to test a different build, please follow the instructions below. _Uninstall any previous installation of Kiwix JS Windows before you follow this procedure_.
+The second easiest way is to open a Command Prompt (Win key -> type "Command" or "Terminal" or "PowerShell") and at the commandline type `winget install kiwix`.
+If you don't have [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/) yet, or wish to test a different build, then follow the instructions below. _Uninstall any previous installation of Kiwix JS Windows before you follow this procedure_.

 ## Windows 10 Tablet / PC

 Starting in Windows 10 version 2004, **sideloading is enabled by default** and you can install apps by double-clicking signed app packages.
-On Windows 10 version 1909 and earlier, sideloading requires some additional configuration.
+On Windows 10 version 1909 and earlier, sideloading requires some additional configuration, as does sideloading unsigned packages.

-* **Simple procedure**: Just launch your package!
+* **Simple procedure**: Just try launching your package!
 The Kiwix JS Windows packages downloadable from [Releases](https://github.com/kiwix/kiwix-js-windows/releases/) are signed.
 Download the `.appxbundle` from the Assets section of a Release and launch it by double-clicking.
 * If you wish to test an unsigned package, find an `.appxbundle` above inside `AppPackages/KiwixWebApp_x.x.x.x_[AnyCPU]_Test/` folders, and try to launch it by double-clicking.
 * You may be prompted to allow sideloading, or you may need to enable it first on version 1909 or earlier: go to Settings -> Update and security -> For developers.
 If this doesn't work, follow procedure below.
 * **You will need a ZIM archive to use the full features of this app** - [see below](#download-a-zim-archive-all-platforms).

 **_If above procedure fails_**, the package may not be a signed one, or else you have an even older version of Windows 10.
 In this case, follow the more complex procedure below:

 * Put your PC in Developer mode: Settings / Update and security / For developers (it is not enough to select "Sideload" for unsigned packages).
-Your device may need to download a developer package, install it, and restart.
+Your device may need to download
+*  a developer package, install it, and restart.
 * Then, launch a PowerShell command window: press Windows key and type PowerShell, right-click and "Run as Administrator".
 * Type the following command: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
 * Accept the warnings and ensure the script finished correctly.
 (The above steps are one-time only: you shouldn't need to repeat them to install future builds.)